 In this process, you can use another piece of transparent blank film by laying it over the resin that has been placed on the board.
 That assists the resin in spreading all over the board effectively without missing any spot.
 A piece of glass can then be placed on top of the film to ensure that the resin has been distributed well.

 4. Squeegee The Resin.

-In this step, you can make use of a squeegee to distribute the resin on the hard to reach areas, especially on the corners.
-You should be careful not to apply too much pressure, or otherwise, you may get bad spots on the board that may generally affect the functioning of the circuit board.
+In this step, you can use a squeegee to distribute the resin on the hard-to-reach areas, especially the corners.
+It would help if you were careful not to apply too much pressure, or otherwise, you may get bad spots on the board that may generally affect the functioning of the circuit board.

-Another thing you should avoid is creating any air bubbles in due process as this may also affect the normal operation of the board.
-It is a process that needs time, and you shouldn't, therefore, be in a hurry to perform it otherwise you might do a shoddy job that will end up costing you.
+Another thing you should avoid is creating any air bubbles in due process, as this may also affect the regular operation of the board.
+It is a process that needs time, and you shouldn’t, therefore, hurry to perform it; otherwise, you might do a shoddy job that will cost you.

 5. Place The Mask.

-After you have applied the resin, you can then place the solder mask film over the Printed Circuit Board.
-The process is then followed by the alignment of the film which is yet again another important process that you shouldn't avoid.
-To give the film more grip, you can add a bit of alcohol to the back of the mask to make it stick on the clear film more professionally and conveniently.
+After applying the resin, you can then place the solder mask film over the Printed Circuit Board.
+The process is then followed by the alignment of the film, which is yet again another essential process that you shouldn’t avoid.
+To give the movie more grip, you can add a bit of alcohol to the back of the mask to make it stick on the transparent film more professionally and conveniently.

 6. Expose The UV Resin.

 Here you can use a UV flashlight that can cover the whole PCB and focus it for about 10 minutes, keeping a distance of around 2-3 inches.